 Declare ad technology providers that you work with on reservation creatives.
 Reservation creatives are associated with non-programmatic line items, including guaranteed (Sponsorship and Standard) and non-guaranteed (Network, Bulk, Price Priority, and House).

 Google will check for consent for any ad technology providers that you declare when determining whether reservation creatives are eligible to serve.
+If you later decide to make a given reservation creative safe to serve for NPA (or equivalent) traffic, remove all of the ad technology provider declarations for that creative.

 Complete the following steps to declare ad technology providers for reservations for your entire network: